1. The Current AI Landscape

 GitHub Copilot’s Impact GitHub Copilot, powered by AI, has transformed coding:

-Strategic Importance: Developers define how users interact with technology.
-By empowering developers with AI tools, Microsoft ensures that the next generation of AI applications is built within its ecosystem, reinforcing its platform dominance.
+Strategic Importance: Developers shape how users engage with technology.
+By empowering the developer community with advanced AI tools, Microsoft ensures the next wave of AI applications is built within its ecosystem, which significantly expands the platform's reach and adoption among both creators and end-users.

 3.4 The Distribution Advantage: Microsoft’s Partner Ecosystem